wu-yanfei/DiffSMol/ReadMe.md

 You can also use shaep (https://users.abo.fi/mivainio/shaep/index.php) for free to calculate shaep similarities as suggested by (https://github.com/keiradams/SQUID).

+Due to the limitations of file size, we provide our generated data and our processed training data at the link https://doi.org/10.5281/zenodo.14854841.

 ### Training

 #### Shape Embedding from SDF